-Tracey Family Assistant Professor of Philosophy
+Tracey Family Associate Professor of Philosophy

 I like a very wide spectrum of philosophy, but my primary research interests are in classical Islamic philosophy, especially the psychology, metaphysics, and epistemology of Averroes (Ibn Rushd) and Avicenna (Ibn Sīnā).
 I also work in medieval and ancient philosophy more broadly, as well as philosophy of religion.
 My new book is Averroes on Intellect: From Aristotelian Origins to Aquinas’s Critique (Oxford University Press, 2022).

 I came to Notre Dame in 2021, after teaching for several years at The Catholic University of America.
 Prior to that I was a Mellon Postdoctoral Fellow at Johns Hopkins University.